 The Importance of Tone of Voice in Customer Service

-Words are powerful.
-Especially in customer service where you are constantly in touch with your customers.
-The very best customer service can lose its leads using the wrong tone of voice.
-And on the other side, the worst complaint, if solved properly, can generate more leads.
+Especially when you are constantly in touch with your customers, like in customer service.
+Even the greatest companies can lose their leads just by using the wrong tone of voice in customer service.
+On the other side, the worst complaint, if solved properly, can generate even more leads.

 So, it is one of the inevitable elements of communication.
 And it isn’t about what we say, but how you say it.

 UCLA professor Albert Mehrabian came up with a 7-38-55 formula for successful communication.
 He divided the communication into three important elements: